 Eligible business types including manufacturing, warehouse, distribution and some information technology operations.
 Businesses that are not eligible for the program include: retail, health clinics, lobbying, gambling, sports facilities, hospitality services and businesses that serve a direct community area (for example, local veterinarians, roofing contractors, trash haulers, etc.).
+Businesses shall be able to locate outside of Minnesota and be able to serve the same customers.

 How long does it take to be designated once an application is submitted?